life-itself/community/content/research-community.md

 ### Is there funding?

 Groups within the Research Community can potentially apply for funding or consultancy work via the Life Itself organization.
 For example, we have previously been granted funding for a collaborative European H2020 project and a variety of other projects.

+### When do you meet?

+We have weekly meetings every Friday at 3pm CET on google meet.
+If you would like to join, you can email labs-team@lifeitself.org.